-To say that 2020 was one of the most eventful years of modern times is putting it mildly.
+To say that 2020 & 2021 were one of the most eventful years of modern times is putting it mildly.

 Doing this of course requires motivation and the will to be encouraged in looking for new avenues, and how to open up for potential possibilities.
 It’s not an easy thing to be expected to change, but at the same time entrepreneurs and small businesses particularly have to be commended for doing so, as they may not have the financial cushion that large corporations do.

 As has been seen with a lot of Submit’s clients, it is possible to start anew and move businesses and general directions towards a digital, online presence.
 Sometimes, as we will discuss further with a few case studies, smaller businesses can even make a better job of adapting to a digital landscape, as opposed to major organisations, despite the odds.